parse-community/docs/_includes/parse-server/file-adapters.md

 To use, simply do any of the following:
 - Use the environment variable `PARSE_SERVER_ENCRYPTION_KEY`
-- Pass in --encryptionKey in the command line when starting your server
+- Pass the encryption key via parameter `--encryptionKey` in the command line when starting Parse Server
-- Initialize ParseServer with `encryptionKey="Your file encryptionKey"`.
+- Initialize Parse Server with `encryptionKey="PATH_TO_ENCRYPTION_KEY_FILE`.

 An example starting your Parse Server in `index.js` is below: